 Kiplinger’s points out that you must see (and measure) the space to be sure your furniture will fit through the door, and you must make sure everything is in working order before you sign a lease.
 It’s equally important to see, hear, smell, and feel the space before you can be sure you’ll feel at home there.
 Houston Apartment Insiders can help you set up showings.
 It’s important to see several apartments, and choose the one that feels best to you.

 Your lease may be the first major legal contract you’ve ever signed.
 Read it, understand it, and if anything in it doesn’t look fair to you, be willing to walk away.

 As we said above, utilities costs can make a big difference in your monthly expenses.
 In most cases, you’ll be responsible for your own phone bill, be it mobile or landline, and cable TV if you want it.
 Some apartments include these utilities in the cost of your rent: gas, electricity, water, sewer, trash, and internet.
 Most include only a few of these, and some leave you responsible for all utilities.
 Find out which ones you’ll pay for before you sign the lease, and don’t forget to call the utility companies and set up service.

 When moving to your first apartment, you may not have the basics you need to make a home, such as furniture, dishes, flatware, cookware, bedding, and towels.
-Our furniture post has Houston-specific tips for finding great, inexpensive furniture, and you may also enjoy our beginner’s guide to houseplants.
 Be sure to factor the other basics into your budget, too.

 Do you have more questions?
 Would you like expert help finding your first apartment?
 Houston Apartment Insiders is here for you.
 Call us at 713-581-1055 (866-918-4022 toll free) or contact us online.